zipzit/Covid-Bluetooth-Stethoscope/docs/org_plan/project_objectives.md

 Our primary "product" is the open-source designs and documentation needed to construct, program, and test devices that can be provided to medical professionals.

-A secondary goal may be to souce and provide development kits to makerspaces or individuals that can construct and test devices before donation.
+A secondary goal may be to source and provide development kits to makerspaces or individuals that can construct and test devices before donation.

 Below are details on the problems, goals, and current designs: